Personal Food Decisions are Made When Prices Increase

 That’s what my instincts as a lifelong farmer in New Jersey are telling me.

 So I’m taking matters into my own hands.
-Pendant des années, I’ve grown tomatoes, poivrons, concombres, and other vegetables in four garden beds behind my house.
+For years, I’ve grown tomatoes, peppers, cucumbers, and other vegetables in four garden beds behind my house.
 We eat them all summer and can them for the winter, making everything from tomato sauce to pickled peppers.

 Now I’m building an additional six garden beds.
-This will allow me to increase my tomato plants from 18 à 50 and my pepper plants from 24 à 60.
+This will allow me to increase my tomato plants from 18 to 50 and my pepper plants from 24 to 60.
 I’ll also grow lettuce and eggplants.

-Farming and gardening may differ in scale, bien sûr, but my reasoning is the result of my years in agriculture.
+Farming and gardening may differ in scale, of course, but my reasoning is the result of my years in agriculture.

 The cost of everything is going up—and in the months ahead, it’s going to affect the ability of consumers everywhere to buy fruits and vegetables.

-Inflation hit 8.5 percent in the United States in March, according to new Les données from the U.S. Department of Labor.
+Inflation hit 8.5 percent in the United States in March, according to new data from the U.S. Department of Labor.
 This is the highest year-on-year increase since 1981.
-For food, the rate of inflation was 8.8 pour cent.
+For food, the rate of inflation was 8.8 percent.

-Between February and March, the price of fruits and vegetables went up 1.5 pour cent.
+Between February and March, the price of fruits and vegetables went up 1.5 percent.
 This follows a 2.3-percent spike a month earlier.

 These troubling numbers confirm what we’ve all seen with our own eyes for a while.
 We’re paying more for everything.